-months ended January 31, 2005 and the interim periods within the nine months ended October 31, 2005 were restated.
+During the twelve months ended January 31, 2006, the Company received several comment letters from the Securities and Exchange Commission in connection with its Form SB-2 which was filed in August 2005.
+In response to these comment letters, the Company's financial statements for the twelve months ended January 31, 2005 and the interim periods within the nine months ended October 31, 2005 were restated.
 Such restatements related to the accounting for the Company's acquisition of Xenomics Sub, deferred founders' compensation contributed to capital, stock based compensation expense, and derivative financial instruments and are described in the Company's Amendment No. 5 to Form SB-2 filed with the Commission on March 15, 2006.

 11. SUBSEQUENT EVENTS: On April 4, 2006, the Board of Directors of Xenomics appointed Colin J. Foster, a director of Xenomics to serve until the next annual meeting of the stockholders of Xenomics and/or until his successor has been duly elected and qualified.
 Since December 2004, Mr. Foster has been a consultant and has been active as a board member of the University of New Haven.
 From April 2002 to December 2004, Mr. Foster was President and Chief Executive Officer of Bayer Pharmaceuticals Corporation, and Regional Head, North American Pharmaceuticals, part of Bayer AG.
 In addition, Mr. Foster was United Kingdom/Ireland Region Head, Diagnostics Division of Bayer AG from June 1999 to April 2002.
 On April 18, 2006, the Board of Directors of Xenomics amended the stock option agreement of Christoph Bruening, a former director of the Company, to immediately vest an additional 20,000 stock options in addition to the 20,000 stock options currently vested and to lengthen the exercise period of such vested options to ten years from January 16, 2006.
 F-23 You may only rely on the information contained in this prospectus or that we have referred you to.
 We have not authorized anyone to provide you with different information.
 This prospectus does not constitute an offer to sell or a solicitation of an offer to buy any securities other than the common stock offered by this prospectus.
 This prospectus does not constitute an offer to sell or a solicitation of an offer to buy any common stock in any circumstances in which such offer or solicitation is unlawful.
 Neither the delivery of this prospectus nor any sale made in connection with this prospectus shall, under any circumstances, create any implication that there has been no change in our affairs since the date of this prospectus or that the information contained by reference to this prospectus is correct as of any time after its date.
 We have not authorized any dealer, salesperson or any other person to give any information or to represent anything not contained in this prospectus.
 You must not rely on any unauthorized information.
-This prospectus does not offer to sell or buy any shares in any jurisdiction where it Until, all dealers that effect transactions in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
+This prospectus does not offer to sell or buy any shares in any jurisdiction where it is unlawful.
+The information in this prospectus is current as of June 14, 2006 Until July 4, 2006, all dealers that effect transactions in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
 This is in addition to the dealers' obligation to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.
-XENOMICS, INC. 8,454,481SHARES OF COMMON STOCK PROSPECTUS
+XENOMICS, INC. 8,454,481 SHARES OF COMMON STOCK